 - Sequana Medical is required to conduct clinical studies for regulatory approvals and other purposes.
-Clinical studies require approvals, carry substantial risks and may be costly and time consuming, with uncertain results. - If Sequana Medical experiences delays or difficulties in the recruitment of Investigators, obtaining necessary approvals from study sites or the enrolment of subjects in clinical studies, or study sites failure to adhere to trial protocols and good clinical practices (GCP) regulations or similar regulations its receipt of necessary regulatory approvals could be delayed or prevented. - If Sequana Medical is unable to enter into a partnership or strategic alliance for the further development and commercialisation of the DSR® product, when relevant, it may incur additional costs and/or the development of these products might be delayed. - Adverse events may result in delays to the completion of clinical studies regarding the alfapump® or the DSR® product or may prevent completion.
+Clinical studies require approvals, carry substantial risks and may be costly and time consuming, with uncertain results. - Adverse events may result in delays to the completion of clinical studies or may prevent completion. - If Sequana Medical experiences delays or difficulties in the recruitment of Investigators, obtaining necessary approvals from study sites or the enrolment of subjects in clinical studies, or study sites failure to adhere to trial protocols and good clinical practices (GCP) regulations or similar regulations, its receipt of necessary regulatory approvals could be delayed or prevented. - If Sequana Medical is unable to enter into a partnership or strategic alliance for the further development and commercialisation of the DSR[®] product (if approved), as is currently contemplated, it may incur additional costs and/or the development of these products might be delayed.